Usage of the node

 We highly recommend always having this knob “on”, since the algorithm will run A LOT faster on the GPU than on the CPU.
 To give you an idea of the difference, we’ve seen calculation times of the same input image be around 2.0 seconds/frame using the GPU and about 34 seconds/frame on the CPU (a difference factor or 17x slower on the CPU).
 These numbers are just a simple example to show the vastly different processing times you will get using the GPU vs. the CPU.
 For speed references of processing, please download and test run the plugin on your own hardware/system.

-The “Matte” tab’s knobs
+The “Matte / Extra” tab’s knobs

 process scale